-When looking to cover the expenses Medicare does not pay, most seniors choose either a Medigap plan (also known as a Medicare
+When looking to cover the expenses Medicare does not pay, most seniors choose either a Medigap plan (also known as a Medicare Supplement) or

-- Medigap plans pay after Medicare has paid its share for Medicare approved
+- Medigap plans pay after Medicare has paid its share for Medicare approved treatment.

-treatment.
 Medicare Advantage plans pay instead of Medicare.

 - There are 11 standardized plan types identified by the letters A through N. Medicare makes comparing plans simple by making all plans of the same kind